Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Performance Analysis and Kernel Selection

 \subsection{Kernel Selection of S-BAR}

-Selecting an appropriate kernel $\bm \Sigma$ for S-BAR is an essential step in building an effective regression model.
-The choice of $\bm \Sigma$ determines the shape and flexibility of the proposed S-BAR, which in turn affects its ability to capture patterns and make accurate reconstruction.
-Considering the localized correlation property of \ac{fas} channels, an appropriate kernel should assign higher similarity to nearby ports and decreases influence rapidly with distance.
-Let ${\bf x}_n$ denote the position of the $n$-th port.
-After balancing the complexity and practicality, three kernel selections are recommended as follows.
+Selecting a proper kernel $\bm \Sigma$ for S-BAR is essential in building an effective regression model. $\bm \Sigma$ determines the shape and flexibility of the proposed S-BAR, which in turn affects its ability to capture patterns and make accurate reconstruction.
+Considering the localized correlation property of \ac{fas} channels, an ideal kernel should assign higher similarity to nearby ports and decrease influence rapidly with distance.
+Since the channel covariance does not change so frequently as channels, a well-designed kernel ${\bm \Sigma}$ can work for a long time.